Republicanism in Australia: Party political positions

+Republicanism has a level support in all major political parties.
+Most parties take a stance on this issue and have developed or implemented policy accordingly.
+The various positions are as follows:

-Liberal-National Coalition
+Liberal–National Coalition

-The Liberal Party is a conservative and arguably a classical liberal party.
+The Liberal Party espouses both conservative and classically liberal positions.
 It has no official position on the issue of monarchy, but both republicans and monarchists have held prominent positions within the party.

-Proponents of republicanism in the Liberal Party include Malcolm Turnbull (a former leader, Prime Minister, and Australian Republican Movement leader), late former Prime Minister Malcolm Fraser, former opposition leader John Hewson, former Premiers Gladys Berejiklian (of NSW), Mike Baird (of NSW) and Jeff Kennett (of Victoria), former deputy leader Julie Bishop, and former federal Treasurers Joe Hockey and Peter Costello.
+Proponents of republicanism in the Liberal Party include former prime minister and ARM leader Malcolm Turnbull, former prime minister Malcolm Fraser, former opposition leader John Hewson, former premiers Gladys Berejiklian (of NSW), Mike Baird (of NSW) and Jeff Kennett (of Victoria), former deputy leader Julie Bishop, and former federal treasurers Joe Hockey and Peter Costello.